-“I can’t tell you how excited we are about this,” said LSU coach Paul Mainieri.
-“It’s perfect timing.
-We respect all of our opponents, but there’s no question ULL will be the best team we’ve faced at this point in the season.”
+Paul Mainieri.
+"It's perfect timing.
+We respect all of our opponents, but there's no question ULL will be the best team we've faced at this point in the season."

 LSU and ULL met twice in 2013, once during the regular season — an 11-2 victory for LSU — and again in the Baton Rouge regional, another win for the Tigers that sent them to the Super Regional.

 Cody Glenn will get the start for LSU, almost a year after he made his first start of 2013 against this very team.
 Glenn got the upper-hand in that contest, limiting the Cajuns to just three hits in seven innings of work.